smfarjad/edgeOps/README.md

 # edgeOps
 This repository contains the code and data used for the image classification task presented in the research paper.
-The project includes 100 images for classification and the channel to download a pre-trained model, all shared under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Along with the code, the project includes 100 test images for classification and the channel to download a pre-trained model, all shared under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## Repository Structure